perl11/cperl/STATUS.md

 # In the stable master branch are the following major features

 * coretypes (Int, UInt, Num, Str. lowercase native types accepted)
-* types in signatures as designed and also as attribute
+* types in signatures as designed and also as attribute.
+* signatures are 2x faster, not 2x slower as with 5.24 or almost as slow as without as with 5.26.
 * function return types declarations as attribute
 * many more builtin function attributes
 * shaped arrays with compile-time checks and optims